jouros/gorestapi/README.md

     name: audit-log
 ```

 kube-apiserver will watch for config changes and reload automatically.
+In case you need to restart, e.g. reload configs etc., kube-apiserver you need to delete it and new Pod will be cretaed automatically:
+kubectl delete pod/kube-apiserver-master1 -n kube-system

+If you set - --audit-log-path=- you can get logs with:
+kubectl logs kube-apiserver-master1 -n kube-system

 ## Kubernetes disaster recovery, how to re-install cluster